Sayra Fischer Lebenthal: Biography

+Sayra I. Fischer's parents were Joseph F. Fischer (1865-1948) and Anna Abramowitz (1868-1924).
+Joseph and Anna had both been born in Ruś, Olsztyn County, Warmia-Masuria, Poland, before emigrating to the United States.
+They were married in 1895, presumably in the United States.
+Sayra was the third of four daughters born to Joseph and Anna Fischer.
+Sayra's sisters were Bessie Fischer (1895-1969), Etta (Ettie) E. Fischer (1896-1980), and Hilda Fischer (1902-1968).

-Sayra Fischer was born to immigrants from the Russian Empire in Monmouth County, New Jersey.
-She was raised in Keyport, New Jersey and graduated from Keyport High School in 1915.
-She attended Syracuse University College of Law and graduated in 1920 as one of only two women in the class to earn a law degree.
+Sayra was born and raised in Keyport, Monmouth County, New Jersey.
+She graduated from Keyport High School in 1915, then attended Syracuse University College of Law, graduating in 1920 as one of only two women in the class to earn a law degree.
 She was admitted to the New York Bar in 1923.

-After marrying Louis Lebenthal in 1925, they established a bond trading partnership and sold small lots of bonds to small investors, broadening a market that had traditionally only been open to the wealthy.
-After her husband's death in 1951, she stayed in the business and developed a focus on tax-exempt municipal bonds for small investors.
-She continued to work in the company she had founded well into her 90s.
+Sayra married Louis Solomon Lebenthal (May 15, 1899 - December 1951) on March 11, 1925.
+Several months after their marriage, the Lebenthals announced on November 28, 1925 that they were forming a bond brokering partnership named Lebenthal & Company.
+Eventually the Lebenthals began specializing in selling odd lots (small lots) of municipal bonds to small investors, thus broadening ("democratizing") a market that had traditionally been open only to wealthy investors.
+After her husband's death in 1951, Sayra remained in the business and developed a focus on tax-exempt municipal bonds for small investors.

+In 1956 Sayra married attorney I. Arnold Ross (1897-1981), who became legal counsel to Lebenthal & Company.